A $\chi^2$ statistic for the identification of strongly lensed gravitational waves from compact binary coalescences: Introduction

-Gravitational lensing of GWs promises to provide yet another unique test of GR.
-This phenomenon occurs when GWs encounter large agglomerations of matter.
-In particular, when GWs from stellar mass CBCs encounter galaxies or clusters, strong lensing in the geometric optics regime will ensue.
-As a result, multiple temporally resolved copies of the source GW signal will be observed by the GW detector network, with image time delays that span minutes to months for galaxy-scale lenses \cite{Ng2018, li2018gravitational, oguri2018effect}, and weeks to years for cluster-scale lenses \cite{smith2018if, smith2020massively,Smith:2019qsv, robertson2020does, ryczanowski2020building}.
-These copies will have identical phase evolutions, but differing amplitudes (due to (de)magnification) as well as a constant phase difference of $0, \pi/2$, or $\pi$ (known as the Morse phase) \cite{wang1996, Dai:2017huk, ezquiaga2021}.
-On the other hand, if these GWs encounter lenses, such as intermediate-mass black holes, whose Schwarzchild radii are comparable to the wavelength of the GWs, a single modulated GW image will be produced, exhibiting interference, diffraction and beating patterns \cite{deguchi1986,nakamura1998, takahashi2003wave, cao2014, lai2018, christian2018, dai2018, diego2020}.
+Here, $\mu_j, t_j ~\mathrm{and}~ n_j$ denote the magnification, time of arrival, and Morse index associated with the $j^{\text{th}}$ image, respectively.
+The observed signal is the product of $F(f)$ and the unlensed signal, resulting in multiple temporally resolved copies of the GW signal being detected by the detector network.
+The image time delays span minutes to months for galaxy-scale lenses \cite{Ng2018, li2018gravitational, oguri2018effect}, and weeks to years for cluster-scale lenses \cite{smith2018if, smith2020massively,Smith:2019qsv, robertson2020does, ryczanowski2020building}.
+These copies will have identical phase evolutions, but differing amplitudes (due to (de)magnification) as well as a constant (Morse) phase difference of $0, \pi/2$, or $\pi$ for Type I ($n_j=1$), Type II ($n_j=1/2$), and Type III ($n_j=1$) \cite{wang1996, Dai:2017huk, ezquiaga2021}.
+On the other hand, if these GWs encounter lenses, such as intermediate-mass black holes, whose Schwarzchild radii are comparable to the wavelength of the GWs, a single modulated GW image will be produced, exhibiting interference, diffraction, and beating patterns \cite{deguchi1986,nakamura1998, takahashi2003wave, cao2014, lai2018, christian2018, dai2018, diego2020, Chan:2024qmb}.
 Gravitational lensing will enable additional powerful tests of GR \cite{baker2017, collett2017, fan2017, goyal2021, ezquiaga2020}; provide precise measurements of cosmological parameters \cite{sereno2011cosmography,liao2017precision, cao2019direct, li2019constraining, hannuksela2020localizing, jana2023, Jana:2024dhc}; drastically enhance GW early warning \cite{Magare:2023hgs}; enable constraints on the fraction of dark matter as massive compact halo objects \cite{Basak:2021ten, Barsode:2024wda}, as well as on the mass of the warm dark matter particle \cite{Jana:2024uta}; probe properties of the lens such as electric charge \cite{Deka:2024ecp}, and probe the proper motion of isolated Galactic neutron stars \cite{Basak:2022fig}.